 - Long-term settling (common in older neighborhoods)

-Spot foundation problems before home inspection: start outside
+How to spot foundation problems before inspection: start outside

 Before you walk through a front door, do a slow lap around the house.
 Exterior clues are often the most honest because they’re harder to hide.